The "Indie Music Channel" was created by

 Mr. Ewing is a singer/songwriter as well, who has written scores for industrial films and commercials, as well as the themes for both his T.V. shows.
 The theme for "Hang On to the Dream" has received much national attention from the media because of its inspirational lyrics..
 The late Peter Jennings of "ABC World News Tonight" called the theme for "Hang On to the Dream", "Wonderful, I love it!"

 Selected by the National Academy of Television Arts & Sciences to serve as one of their prestigious "Blue Ribbon Judges", Mr. Ewing is an annual judge for the Emmy Award competitions, including the "Daytime Emmy Awards" and the "National News & Doc**entary Emmy Awards".

 Christopher is also the President and Founder of The Hang On to the Dream Foundation, a national, 501 (c) 3, non-profit organization that helps kids from around the country by providing them with needed equipment, opportunities and finances in an effort to help them reach their goals in life.
 He is also the current President and Founder of The Detroit Council for the Arts, a 501 (c) (3), non-profit organization dedicated to promoting all areas of the visual and performing arts within the state of Michigan.

 Christopher's television production company, Metro Media Group, Inc., recently signed legendary actress Lee Meriwether to host a series of news features called "Senior Living Report with Lee Meriwether".
 His company is also beginning production on a new weekly kids TV show that Christopher created called "Aunt Molly & Friends".

-Mr. Ewing resides in suburban Detroit, as well as on New York City’s Upper Westside.
-When he is not working, he is, either, on a horse or at church.
+Mr. Ewing resides in suburban Detroit, as well as in Los Angeles, CA. When he is not working, he is, either, on a horse or at church.

 The Indie Music Channel headquarters is located at the